As someone who enjoys the Online marketing world, I have found that, after peeling off the layers, what marketing truly is…is selling.

 Also if you take a look at the word nowhere, within it you will see the words now and here.

 How can the present moment be nowhere?

-I want you want you to pay a closer attention to something else Carse said….
+I want you want you to pay closer attention to something else Carse said….

 The mind is so fixated on things and labels, that the mind cannot see beyond what the mind can see.

-The fixation on its experience that it creates a separate seeming reality based on its lone experience.
+The fixation on its experience is such that it creates a separate seeming reality based on its lone experience.

 But not ABSOLUTE REALITY, which cannot be seen from thinking about it.

 That’s why Carse says “Walking in the Vermont woods at night, I learned at a young age that WHAT YOU COULD MAKE OUT IN THE DARKNESS, WHAT YOU COULD SEE DEPENDED ON HOW YOU LOOKED.

 Repeatedly, you would see a movement in your peripheral vision and turn to look directly at it, to see only darkness.”